efarish/portfolio/research/genre/README.md

 ![cnn](https://github.com/efarish/portfolio/assets/165571745/1b0cb36f-a70b-4be4-ad50-b25b29a3752d)

+## Performance Summary

+Per the data collected above:

+1. Per the MLP training, using more data improves performance.
-Per the performance above, there is benefit to breaking the MP3 files into smaller clips.
+2. There is a benefit to breaking the MP3 files into smaller clips.

-## Summary

-Based on the models trained for this analysis, the MLP has better performance.
+3. The CNN has better performance for comparable amounts of data.